MicrosoftDocs/common-data-model-and-service/common-data-model/model-json.md

 Property name: **partitions**

 The partition array indicates the name and location of the actual data files that correspond to the entity definition.
 Today, the partition contains a full URI to the location of the data file, so new data files must be manually added to the list of partitions.
-In the future, we’re looking to support patterns of data files (for example, wildcards)

 | Property | Type | Description | Required? |
 | ---------------- |---------------- |-------------------------------- |------------- |